superfliege/pi-midi-velocity-curve-changer/README.md

 - `inputnamesearchname`: Set this to the name (or part of the name) of your primary MIDI input device (e.g., "MPK mini").
 - `inputnamesearchname2`: Set this to the name (or part of the name) of an alternative MIDI input device (e.g., "KOMPLETE").
-- `inputnamethrusearchname`: Set this to the name (or part of the name) of the MIDI device used for thru functionality (e.g., "LPD8").
+- `inputnamethrusearchname`: Set this to the name (or part of the name) of the MIDI device used for the program_change will channel_change functionality (e.g., "LPD8").

 ### 3. Set Output Device Name